 Probate search for Will for William Thomas Campden FREETH – Cost £10.:-

 Surname First name Regimental number Date of death

 FREETH WILLIAM THOMAS 4209219 17 July 1944

-William was well loved both in Oakenholt and also in Shotton, (On the bottom of the WW1 names after “Y) as his name was put forward to be added to Hawarden War Memorial as well as this one and the St. Mark’s Church Roll of Honour.
+William was well loved both in Oakenholt and also in Shotton, (On the bottom of the WW1 names after “Y,” as his name was put forward after the WW2 War Memorial plaque had been finished), he was also added to Hawarden War Memorial as well and the St. Mark’s Church Roll of Honour.